Healthy Bones at Every Age

 First year.
 According to the FNB, infants, age birth to 6 months, need 200 milligrams (mg) of calcium each day, and infants, ages 7 to 12 months, 260 mg.
 During this first year, both breast milk and infant formula provide sufficient calcium.

-The FNB daily recommendation of Vitamin D for infants birth to 12 months is 400 International Units (IU).
+The FNB daily recommendation of Vitamin D for infants from birth to 12 months is 400 IU.
 Although Vitamin D can be found in breast milk and infant formula, it is not in sufficient amounts.
 The American Academy of Pediatrics now recommends that babies take daily Vitamin D supplement drops, unless they are drinking 32 oz. of infant formula each day.

 Ages 1 to 3 years.
 The amount of calcium and Vitamin D that a young child needs increases with age.

-The FNB recommended dietary allowance (RDA) for children ages 1 to 3 are 700 mg of calcium and 600 IU of Vitamin D. Milk is one of the best sources of calcium for children — plus a cup of milk is fortified with 100 IU of Vitamin D. Doctors recommend whole milk for children between the ages of 1 and 2 years.
+For children ages 1 to 3, the FNB recommended dietary allowances (RDAs) are 700 mg of calcium and 600 IU of Vitamin D. Milk is one of the best sources of calcium for children — plus a cup of milk is fortified with 100 IU of Vitamin D. Doctors recommend whole milk for children between the ages of 1 and 2 years.
 Lowfat and skim milk are good options after age 2.

 Because very few foods contain substantial levels of Vitamin D, the American Academy of Pediatrics recommends that all children — from infancy through adolescence — take Vitamin D supplements.